Crozby/SwitchXDebug/README.md

-#XDebug switch
+# XDebug switch
-If there is no the following XDebug settings strings in the php.ini:
+Change XDebug settings strings status in the php.ini.
+If it is commented then uncomment it or vice versa otherwise.

+Example:
 ```
 zend_extension="php_xdebug-2.7.1-7.2-vc15-x86_64.dll